 You can complete their online quiz to find out what role would suit you best.

 Christmas is a magical time for most kids but for those children who are less fortunate it can be a sad, confusing and even frustrating period.
-If anything, the pandemic has compounded the problem.

 Children’s charities across the country are taking donations of money and gifts to distribute at Christmas to make sure no young person has to go without.